Work and Stay in Argentina: Answers to Questions

 Where does the program take place?

-Most jobs are in Buenos Aires, but placements in other cities across Argentina are possible.
+Most job placements are in Buenos Aires, but you may also be placed in other cities across Argentina.

-This work is unpaid, but the program runs on an exchange model: you’ll provide help in return for room, board, and experience.
+Work is unpaid, but the program is based on exchange: you contribute in return for accommodation, meals, and valuable experience.

-Most participants work at the front desk, as housekeepers, servers, bartenders, baristas, or cashiers in bars and restaurants.
+Most participants work at reception, in housekeeping (housekeepers), as servers, bartenders, baristas, or cashiers in bars and restaurants.

-What level of Spanish do I need to join the program?
+What level of Spanish do I need to participate in the program?

-To participate in the program, you need at least A2-level Spanish.
+To join the program, you need at least A2-level Spanish.

-Participants in the work program have the option to take an intensive Spanish course in Buenos Aires before starting work.
-An IEC representative will share more details about the courses and pricing.
+Participants in the work program can take an intensive Spanish course in Buenos Aires before starting work.
+An IEC representative will tell you more about the courses and their cost.

 Is there on-site support and assistance?

-Yes, you’ll have a coordinator in Argentina to help you settle in and handle everyday and work-related issues.
+Yes, you’ll have a coordinator in Argentina who’ll help you settle in and handle day-to-day and work-related issues.

-Do you need to be a student to join the program?
+Do I have to be a student to participate in the program?

-No — we welcome anyone aged 18 or older to join our work program.
-The Work & Stay in Argentina program doesn’t require any special skills or previous experience, but you should be able to adapt to a new culture.
+No, we welcome anyone who is 18 or older to take part in our work program.
+The Work and Stay in Argentina program doesn’t require any special skills or previous experience, but you should be able to adapt to a different culture.

-The second part of the program fee is due after you’re fully registered in the sponsor’s system.
+After you sign the agreement at IEC, you’ll need to pay a $300 registration fee within 7 calendar days.
+The second installment of the program fee is due once you’re fully registered in the sponsor’s system.

 When should I apply for the program?

-The Work and Stay in Argentina program is available year-round.
-You should submit your documents at least 2-3 months before your desired start date.
+The Work and Stay in Argentina program runs year-round.
+You should submit your documents at least 2–3 months before your desired start date.

 How long can I participate?

-The program lasts up to 90 days, with the option to extend the job offer while on site.
+The program lasts up to 90 days, and you can extend your job offer while you’re there.

-Will I need to interview with the employer?
+Will I need to have an interview with the employer?

-That depends entirely on the employer.
-Some employers prefer to have a personal chat with the participant before they arrive.
+It depends only on the employer.
+Some employers want to speak with the participant personally before their arrival.

-How many hours will I work, and will I have days off?
+How many working hours will I have, and will I get any days off?

-On average, volunteers work 30 hours per week and have two days off.
+On average, participants work 30 hours a week and have two days off.

 Can I go with a friend?